keyraphi/dotfiles/README.md

 ```

 You need a [NerdFont](https://github.com/ryanoasis/nerd-fonts).
-I use Hack.
+I use Hack, which you can get from [the release Page on GitHub](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/Hack).
 If you want to use another font you have to change it in the
 configuration.

 ## Tmux